 • Information…

-For the first time in its history, Nuit Blanche will take place on sunny days!
-This brainchild of former mayor Bertrand Delanoë is a Paris all-nighter with monuments, museums, and theaters kept open from dusk to dawn.
+Nuit Blanche is a night of cultural experiences all over the city.
+A Paris all-nighter with monuments, museums, and theaters kept open from dusk to dawn.
 Expect to be one of thousands who stay awake all night exploring the artistic side of Paris.

 •